University of Hartford - BSEE, Bachelor of Science in Electrical Engineering (Electrical Engineering)

 Simmons College - MAT, Master of Arts in Teaching Physics (MEd)

 Northeastern University and Bridgewater State University (Graduate Coursework)

-I am a retired Physics Teacher with a Massachusetts teaching certificate for grades 5 through 12 and with NCLB highly qualified status.
-I have 10 years experience teaching high school physics, astronomy, and chemistry; 22 years experience designing computer hardware and networking equipment, and 10 years experience as a construction electrician.
+I am a retired Massachusetts credentialed teacher and electrical engineer tutoring maths and sciences.
+I have a Massachusetts teaching certificate; 9 years experience tutoring maths and sciences, 10 years teaching high school physics, astronomy, and chemistry; 22 years designing computer hardware and networking equipment; and 10 years as a construction electrician.
 Teaching is my 3rd career.
-After two other careers and 30 years prior work experience, I came to teaching as an advocation as well as a vocation.
+After two other careers and 30 years prior work experience, I came to teaching as an avocation as well as a vocation.

 I was an electrician in construction for 10 years while attending college part-time.
 I then worked for 20 years at Raytheon, Prime Computer, and Digital Computer (DEC) designing computer systems, CPUs, memory, and networking hardware.
 I have two U.S. and related foreign patents for computer design.
 After my work in the computer industry is when I completed my MAT in Physics and became a teacher.

 [[ Some subjects I tutor are known by different names - this is included for search engines: